ephekt/Budget-Publishing/README.md

                      * diff: If a diff is x-y and a division x/y, this is the column number of x
                                 against: And this would be y
-                     * difftype: Right now, there are only two types. 'numeric', which is the default and is exaclty what shown with the x y thing, and 'percent'.
+                     * diffType: Right now, there are only two types. 'numeric', which is the default and is exaclty what shown with the x y thing, and 'percent'.
 Percent for diff shows the